tych0/tycho.pizza/src/misc.md

 ### Contact

 I can be reached at tycho@ this domain.
-Disclaimer: all of my e-mail (right now, anyways) goes through Google's mail servers.
+Disclaimer: all of my e-mail goes through Google's mail servers.

 ### Play